huggingface/blog/mms_adapters.md

 common_voice_train = load_dataset("mozilla-foundation/common_voice_6_1", "tr", split="train+validation", use_auth_token=True)
 common_voice_test = load_dataset("mozilla-foundation/common_voice_6_1", "tr", split="test", use_auth_token=True)
 ```
-Many ASR datasets only provide the target text, `'sentence'` for each audio array `'audio'` and file `'path'`.
+Many ASR datasets only provide the target text (`'sentence'`) for each audio array (`'audio'`) and file (`'path'`).
 Common Voice actually provides much more information about each audio file, such as the `'accent'`, etc. Keeping the notebook as general as possible, we only consider the transcribed text for fine-tuning.

 ```python
 common_voice_train = common_voice_train.remove_columns(["accent", "age", "client_id", "down_votes", "gender", "locale", "segment", "up_votes"])